 Kelly also has knowledge in construction cases including those involving industrial jobsites accidents, negligent construction and design cases involving traffic controls and devices, as well as roadway construction and design.
 She also has experience with niche areas of the law including UCC claims, fraudulent transfer of assets, consumer fraud, negligent security cases, fire, and explosion claims, and well as maritime matters.

-In 2014, Kelly relocated to Chicago and worked for nearly six years at a prominent insurance defense firm, where she was promoted to partner in just over three years.
-There, she gained invaluable trial and trial preparation experience on extremely high exposure cases involving wrongful death and/or catastrophic injuries, including product liability, construction, trucking and transportation, maritime, nursing home negligence, civil rights and municipal liability, and commercial matters, among more.
+In 2014, Kelly relocated to Chicago and worked for nearly six years at a prominent insurance defense firm, where she was promoted to partner in just more than three years.
+There, she gained invaluable trial and trial preparation experience on extremely high exposure cases involving wrongful death and/or catastrophic injuries, including product liability, construction, trucking and transportation, maritime, nursing home negligence, civil rights and municipal liability, and commercial matters, among others.